 All candidates for a doctoral degree must electronically submit a dissertation as evidence of their ability to conduct independent research at an advanced level.
 The dissertation must represent a significant contribution to existing knowledge in the student's field.
 Students must prepare their own dissertations.
 Joint dissertations are not permitted.
 The dissertation must conform to regulations concerning format, quality, and time of submission as established by the Department of Academic Affairs.
-Research work connected with a dissertation is to be carried out under the direct supervision of a member of the University faculty selected by the student in consultation with the Doctoral Program Director.
+Research work connected with a dissertation is to be carried out under the direct supervision of a member of the University faculty selected in consultation with the student.